 The fund seeks the highest level of income exempt from federal income taxes consistent with moderate price fluctuation.

-The fund invests primarily in investment-grade tax exempt securities.
-There are no maturity limitations on individual securities, but the fundís weighted average effective maturity will normally range between five and 10 years.
-At least 90% of the fundís portfolio will consist of investment-grade, tax-exempt securities rated in the four highest credit categories by at least one national rating agency or the equivalent by T. Rowe Price when other ratings are not available.
-To enhance income, we may invest up to 10% of the fundís total assets in below-investment-grade bonds.
+The fund invests primarily in investment-grade municipal securities.
+There are no maturity limitations on individual securities, but the fund's weighted average effective maturity will normally range between five and 10 years.
+At least 90% of the fund's portfolio will consist of investment-grade, municipal securities rated in the four highest credit categories by at least one national rating agency or the equivalent by T. Rowe Price when other ratings are not available.
+To enhance income, the fund may invest up to 10% of the its total assets in below-investment-grade bonds.

-The fund is subject to the usual risks of fixed-income investing, including interest rate risk, credit risk, and political risk.
+All investments are subject to market risk, including possible loss of principal.
+The fund is subject to the risks of fixed-income investing, including interest rate risk and credit risk.
 Interest rate risk is the decline in bond prices that accompanies a rise in the overall level of interest rates.
 Credit risk is the chance that any of the fund's holdings will have their credit ratings downgraded or will default (fail to make scheduled interest or principal payments), potentially reducing the fund's income level and share price.
-Political risk is the chance that a significant restructuring of federal income tax rates or even serious discussion on the topic in Congress could cause municipal bond prices to fall.

 **This chart displays relative risk of each U.S. mutual fund listed using standard deviation of returns.
 Those values are provided in the bars at the top of the chart.

 Methodology: We evaluate the standard deviation and its resulting placement within a specific risk/return category on an annual basis.
 A fund is generally placed in a risk/return category based on the 10-year standard deviation of its performance.

 If a fund is less than 10 years old, the actual fund performance history is supplemented with the primary prospectus benchmark history to obtain a full 10-year history, or longest time period available up to 10 years.